Services for Faculty

 Use the MNPals Fitz catalog to view the collection.

-Your Saint Mary's University ID library card is required for all materials check out.
-This card also provides library privileges at Winona State Library, although the loan periods and policies may differ.
+Your SMU ID is required for all materials check out.
+This card also gives you library privileges at Winona State Library, although loan periods may differ.
 For your protection, students you send to the library to check out materials in your name should present your card.

 You may borrow most library materials for a semester and most items are renewable.
 See Circulation Policies.

-You may now place your orders online, although, if you choose, you may bring your orders to the library in whatever form works for you.
-Order forms are available and can be sent to you if requested.
+You may send orders to your library liaison or use our online form to send orders to our Acquistions Manager, Amanda Bauer, or just stop in the library and give your orders to Amanda in the Tech Services area in whatever form that works for you.
+Library order forms in print are available and can be sent to you if requested.

 To ensure expenditure for the fiscal year, please submit orders by March 1.